-On May 1, 2018 the Company agreed to a settlement structure with the North American Securities Administrators Association (NASAA) related to the Company's historical compliance with certain state "blue sky" laws.
-The Company has entered into separate administrative orders with 37 jurisdictions and expects to enter into separate administrative orders with the remaining 16 jurisdictions during 2019, which will result in aggregate fines of approximately \$26.4 million.
-As part of the settlement structure, the Company agreed to engage independent third party consultants to conduct a historical review of certain equity and fixed income securities transactions, as well as an operational review of the Company's systems for complying with blue sky securities registration requirements.
-The Company also agreed to offer customers who purchased certain equity and fixed income securities since October 2006 remediation in the form of reimbursement for any actual losses, plus interest.
-The Company believes the Captive Insurance Subsidiary has adequate loss reserves to cover the aggregate fines and has loss reserves as of March 31, 2019 that are available to cover the costs of remediation.
-As of the date of this Quarterly Report on Form 10-Q, however, the historical review of transactions has not been completed and, as a result, the scope and costs of potential customer remediation cannot be estimated at this time.
+On May 1, 2018 the Company agreed to a settlement structure with the North American Securities Administrators Association (NASAA) related to the Company's historical compliance with certain state "blue sky" laws, which resulted in aggregate fines of approximately \$26.4 million.
+As part of the settlement structure, the Company engaged independent third party consultants to conduct a historical review of securities transactions and an operational review of the Company's systems for complying with blue sky securities registration requirements.
+The Company also agreed to offer customers remediation in the form of reimbursement for any actual losses, plus interest.
+The Company believes the Captive Insurance Subsidiary has adequate loss reserves to cover the aggregate fines and the costs of remediation.
+As of the date of this Quarterly Report on Form 10-Q the historical review of transactions has been completed; however, the costs of potential customer remediation are still being calculated and cannot be estimated at this time.
 The actual costs of reimbursing customers for losses could exceed the Company's reserves.